Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 * `int` is used for integer values (years).
 * `str` is used for string values (names).

-Now Lets create required edges for LittleX
+Now, let's create the required edges for LittleX.

 === "Guide"
       Edges define the relationships between nodes.
 Here are the edges we need to create: